OData/v3ProtocolDocument/OData JSON Verbose Format.markdown

 ## 4.1 Representing an Entity ##

-An instance of an EntityType MUST be serialized as a JSON object.
+An instance of an entity type MUST be serialized as a JSON object.

 Each Property to be transmitted MUST be represented as a name/value pair within the object.
 See [Representing a Property](#representingaproperty) for details.
 The order Properties appear within the object MUST be considered insignificant.
-Name/value pairs not representing a property defined on the EntityType SHOULD NOT be included.
+Name/value pairs not representing a property defined on the entity type SHOULD NOT be included.

-An Entity in a payload MAY be a complete Entity, a projected Entity (see <ref>`$select`</ref>), or a partial Entity update (see <ref>Patch</ref>).
-A complete Entity MUST transmit every property, including NavigationProperties.
-A projected Entity MUST transmit the requested properties and MAY transmit other properties.
-A partial Entity MUST transmit the properties that it intends to change; it MUST NOT transmit any other properties.
+An entity in a payload MAY be a complete entity, a projected entity (see <ref>`$select`</ref>), or a partial entity update (see <ref>Patch</ref>).
+A complete entity MUST transmit every property, including navigation properties.
+A projected entity MUST transmit the requested properties and MAY transmit other properties.
+A partial entity MUST transmit the properties that it intends to change; it MUST NOT transmit any other properties.

 The name in a property's name/value MUST NOT be `__metadata`.
 There is no JSON Verbose representation for a property named `__metadata`.

-An Entity JSON object MAY include a name/value pair named `__metadata`.
+An entity JSON object MAY include a name/value pair named `__metadata`.
 This name/value pair does not represent a property.
-It specifies the metadata for the Entity.
+It specifies the metadata for the entity.
 The ordering of this name/value pair with respect to name/value pairs that represent properties MUST be considered insignificant.

 ### 4.1.1 Entity Metadata ###